hongchaozhang/MultiplePagesViewControllerDemo/README.md

 # MultiplePagesViewControllerDemo
-MultiplePagesViewController objective-c class for displaying multiple pages with UIPageControl.
+MultiplePagesViewController objective-c and swift class for displaying multiple pages with UIPageControl.

 先上截图：